leonardogolinelli/Multimodal_Integration_Internship/README.md

 # Multimodal_Integration
-Sample code created from the internship at Theis Lab (all rights reserved)
+Example of code created by me for the internship at Theis Lab.
+All the code is Theis Lab's property.